ISO 10007: Basic principles

 An annex presents the structure and content of a configuration management plan.

 History

 In 1979, the Technical Committee ISO/TC 176 "Quality management and quality assurance" started standardization work in the field of quality management and developed the standard ISO 9000.

 In 1982, Subcommittee SC 2 "Quality management Systems" was established.
 SC2 developed ISO 9001 on requirements for quality management systems, ISO 9004 as guidance to achieve sustained success, ISO 10005 as guidance on quality plans, ISO 10006 as guidance on quality management in projects and ISO 10007 as guidance on configuration management.

 The first version of ISO 10007 was published in 1995.
 The second version of ISO 10007 followed in 2003, and the current and third version of ISO 10007 was released in 2017.

-Relating standards
+Related standards

 Mapping ISO 10007:2003 to IEEE Std 828-2012 exists.

-Further, ISO 10007 is relating to the following standards:
+Further, ISO 10007 is related to the following standards: